xieyonn/blink-cmp-dat-word/README.md

 Recommends:

 - [Google-10000-english](https://github.com/first20hours/google-10000-english) 10k most common English words.
-- `/usr/share/dict/words` is a standard system file on Unix-like OSes containing a large list of English words, one per line.
+- `/usr/share/dict/words` is a standard system file on Unix-like OSes containing a large list of English words, one word per line.

 Or add your own word list, with one word per line.